 - Gaps are created as fellow employees are forced to cover responsibilities that are not theirs because an employee is attempting to handle an issue themselves that should have been handed off to the proper HR authority.
 This stress manifests as decreased workforce engagement and higher turnover rates among employees.

 - The disorganization caused by disregard for the HR chain of command can often cause cash flow issues or affect the ability of the company to provide competitive goods or services.

 Human resources positions are broken up into the primary departments listed below:

 HR salaries come in all compensation forms – hourly, monthly, and yearly.
-Below are the national average findings for the basic HR positions.
+Below are short job descriptions of each tier, accompanied by the national average findings for the basic HR Job titles.
 Keep in mind that the title of the role plays a large part in the salary offered, and many positions have multiple titles.
 Also, salaries can vary largely based on region as well as the employer.